tpogden/tpogden.github.com/_drafts/book-notes-2020.md

     > that do the bad things.

 20. _The Left Hand of Darkness_ by Ursula K. Le Guin {% include star.html %} ---
+    I enjoyed this a lot once I'd gotten into the world-building terminology, especially the final trek across the ice sheet back to Karhide.

 21. _Caste_ by by Isabel Wilkerson ---

-22. _Hateship, Friendship, Courtship, Loveship, Marriage_ by Alice Munro {% include star.html %} ---
+22. _Hateship, Friendship, Courtship, Loveship, Marriage_ by Alice Munro {%
+    include star.html %} --- I love how Munro will settle you into this familiar place, probably in rural Canada, probably with some midlife characters, then unsettle you in just a few pages.

+    > A story is not like a road to follow... it's more like a house.
+You go
+    > inside and stay there for a while, wandering back and forth and settling
+    > where you like and discovering how the room and corridors relate to each
+    > other, how the world outside is altered by being viewed from these
+    > windows.

-23. _Around the World in 80 Days_ by Michael Palin ---
+23. _Around the World in 80 Days_ by Michael Palin --- Some of Palin's TV
+    programmes have been back on the BBC and reminded me how much I enjoy his work.

-24. _Now You’re Gonna Believe Us_ by Andrew Robertson ---
+24. _Now You’re Gonna Believe Us_ by Andrew Robertson --- I expect there will be a lot of books written about Jürgen Klopp's Liverpool FC and I expect I will want to read a lot of them.

-25. _New Europe_ by Michael Palin ---
+25. _New Europe_ by Michael Palin --- A tour of Eastern Europe in the 00s, in
+    flux between Soviet influence or rule and EU expansion.

-26. _Tequila Oil_ by Hugh Thomson ---
+26. _Tequila Oil_ by Hugh Thomson --- In 1979, aged 18, Thomson picks up a used
+    Oldsmobile 98 to drive across the US border down through Mexico in a woozy trip, working odd jobs, drinking and visiting Mayan sites, hoping to sell the car in Belize to pay his way home.

 [^1]: I don’t have a consistent answer myself.

 [^jw]: Jehovah’s Witnesses are in part a print publishing organisation, distributing books, magazines and tracts for evangelism but also to be studied by members.

 [^crick]: I had no idea that Francis Crick had been involved in the latter project.

+[^stats]: The word _statistics_ originally meaning study of data about the state.

 [hardys]: https://en.wikipedia.org/wiki/Hardy%27s_Well